 Prinz Albrecht Strasse, current Niederkirchnerstrasse, was first laid out in 1981.
 At the end of the 19th and beginning of the 20th century, it housed many important buildings, such as Martin Gropius Bau, Hotel Prinz Albrecht, Ethnographical museum and Europahaus.
-Museum of Decorative Arts, constructed in 1905, was converted into a Gestapo headquarter in 1933.
+The Museum of Decorative Arts, constructed in 1905, was converted into a Gestapo headquarter in 1933.
 It became a place of torture and execution of many political prisoners.
 It also served as a Concentration Camps Inspectorate in the December of 1934.
 In 1939 it developed additional functions and was turned into a Reich Main Security Office.

 During the Second World War, the area was heavily bombed, and a few buildings were demolished, the SS building being one of them.
-The street was renamed in 1951 by the East Berlin authorities in honour of a member of communist resistance against Nazis- Käthe Niederkirchner.
+The street was renamed in 1951 by the East Berlin authorities in honour of a member of the communist resistance against Nazis- Käthe Niederkirchner.

-The Berlin wall was constructed along the southern side of Niderkirchner street and it stood there from 1961 to 1989.
+The Berlin wall was constructed along the southern side of Niderkirchner street, and it stood there from 1961 to 1989.
 Nowadays, part of the wall is still preserved.
 It frames the area of the Topography of Terror.

 Topography of Terror

 The government abandoned the site where today’s documentation centre stands for years.
 No conservation or interpretation measures were envisioned.
 The public interest started to slowly rise in the early 1970s when the International Building Exhibition (IBA) strongly protested the street construction plan through the site and referred to the significance and importance of the place.
-Nevertheless, it was not until 1982, when the parliament of Berlin started to discuss the future of the site.
+Nevertheless, it was not until 1982 that the parliament of Berlin started to discuss the future of the site.
 The national competition was announced to create the project with the following name “a design of the site of the former Prinz Albrecht Palais”.
 194 design projects were submitted, out of which the landscape design of architects Jurgen Enzel and Nikolaus Lang was selected.
 In 1984 the Senate decided not to implement the project.
-The new wave of discussion started about the use and design of the site.
-By the decision of the government, the terrain was prepared for the temporary exhibition which opened for the public in 1987 in the celebration of the 750th anniversary of Berlin.
+A new wave of discussion started about the use and design of the site.
+By the decision of the government, the terrain was prepared for the temporary exhibition, which opened for the public in 1987 in the celebration of the 750th anniversary of Berlin.
 The title of the documentary exhibition was “Topography of Terror.
 Gestapo, SS and Reich Security Main Office on the ‘Prinz-Albrecht-Terrain’”.
 The exhibits were displayed in a hall designed by architect Jurg Steiner.
 The excavated cellars of the SS building were equipped with information panels introducing the history of the place.
 As the exhibition was very successful, the organizers decided to extend the intended time of exposition at first for a year and later, temporarily.

 It was in February 1989 when the Berlin Senate decided to appoint a commission of experts to develop a concept of the site used for the design project of the “Topography of Terror”.
 In March 1990, the commission concluded the following: The Senate was recommended to establish a documentation and visitor centre at the site that, according to them, had not only national but also international importance.
 The remains of the excavated historic building, as well as the traces of the post-war period, were to be left open.
-These recommendations became the foundation of the concepts of future design accepted by the Berlin House of Representatives and the Senate and the German federal government.
+These recommendations became the foundation of the concepts of future design accepted by the Berlin House of Representatives and the Senate, and the German federal government.

 In 1992 the state of Berlin announced an architectural competition for the new documentation centre.
 Twelve participants were invited to submit their projects.
 Peter Zumthor, a Swiss architect (the winner of the Pritzker Prize in 2009) was awarded the first prize and was commissioned to construct.
 The construction that began in 1997 was halted in 1999 due to financial reasons.
 Five years later, in 2004, the state of Berlin and the German federal government decided not to sponsor the completion of the building.
-What was already constructed of Zumthor’s project was demolished.
+What was already constructed for Zumthor’s project was demolished.

 Willms and Hallmann Project